Agbogbloshie is infamous due to its high heavy metals pollution levels — from more than a decade of informal e-waste recycling.

 The FAO in 2016 was so concerned about high levels of toxins that were found in the soil and food samples from around the area that it declared Agbogbloshie “a toxic threat.”6

 Again, why do Accra residents eat food from Agbogbloshie?

 Nicknamed after Ghana's current president, the 8 years old 'Akufo-Addo' is engaged in hazardous child labour on the margins of Accra, Ghana's capital city.
 See how he navigates the fringes of Agbogbloshie, an area once listed alongside Chernobyl and Dzershinsk.

 Fish processors in Ghana trade-off between their livelihoods and exposure to cancer-causing toxicants such as PAHs.
 Climate-related shocks, overfishing, and other human activities are also shaping the mobility of migrant fishers.

 Hi, Muntaka Chasant here.
-I'm, among many other things, an entrepreneur and a multiple international awards winning documentary photographer.
+I'm, among many other things, an entrepreneur and a documentary photographer.
 I'm here on the front lines of urban struggle — only with my wits and cameras — capturing key moments, collecting untold stories, and helping to forge new paths.